 This article was updated on February 2, 2022

-But is there such a thing as free advertising?
+Is there such a thing as free advertising?
 Yes!
-Now you are probably wondering, how can I advertise my business for free?

-While you'll have to put some time and effort into promoting your business, it's possible to advertise your business without shelling out a single cent.
+While you'll have to put some time and effort into promoting your business, it's possible to advertise your business without shelling out a single cent on ad spending.
 However, not all free advertising for businesses is created equal.

 At Nextdoor, we think all business owners should have the opportunity to promote their business and increase their brand awareness.
 That's why our experts have created this list of some of the top ways to promote a business through free advertising options.
 In this short guide, we'll go over the top 12 places to advertise for free with minimal effort and maximum return on your time and energy.